AscendantDesign/Scaffold/README.md

     whether an inline assessment must be successfully completed before moving on to each new section.

 -   Page skipping.
-This mode allows a page to be skipped if is has the skip attribute set.
+This mode allows a page to be skipped if it has the skip attribute set.

 -   Learner-driven navigation to any page.
 This mode allows the learner